 Wild animals can find natural shelter from most weather extremes but chained or confined animals (usually dogs) have only what humans provide.

 Dogs who are chained without shelter have no way to get warm or dry in winter or escape the blazing sun in summer.
 And on a chain, there is nowhere for them to ‘go’ for relief.
 It doesn’t seem right for us to be comfortable and dry inside while they endure weeks of miserable weather without a simple shelter.

 There are all too many reports of dogs who have frozen to the ground or in wire cages, or who have succumbed to heat-related extremes.

 PROJECT B.A.R.K. is assembling and placing simple, sturdy doghouses wherever there is need.
 We are seeking referrals of dogs in need and we appreciate any advice, materials or donations.

 Since the group was started in December 2010, Project B.A.R.K. has…

-- twice provided a 10’ x 10’ temporary enclosure for a mother and 12 puppies until appropriate homes could be found.
+- provided four 10’ x 10’ temporary enclosures for mothers and puppies until appropriate homes could be found.

 - donated $ 180.00 worth of dog food to the Humane Society to assist with the placement of 50 dogs rescued from two pit bull fighting rings in New Bern.
 A Project BARK volunteer personally assisted in the effort in New Bern.